This post may contain affiliate links. Please read our disclosure policy.

-I love spring cleaning – there is something about opening the windows to let in the fresh air while you clean up your house and get rid of all of those winter germs.
+Are you ready for spring cleaning?
+There is something about decluttering, cleaning, organizing, and opening up the windows in the spring to let in the fresh air while you clean up your house…

 My main spring cleaning to-do items: